Courseiva

 Why this answer

 Automated reconciliation between sensor data and operator logs would highlight discrepancies immediately, allowing quick investigation.
-Replacing all sensors (A) is costly and not focused; training (C) alone may not overcome human error; reducing sensor reliance (D) ignores the value of automated alerts.
+Reducing reliance on IoT sensors (A) would eliminate the benefits of automated alerts and is a step backward.
+Replacing all sensors (B) is costly and does not address the human error in log keeping.

 MCQeasy